-The current policy is that all SDRT costs (if applicable) will be paid out of the Company's Scheme Property and charged to capital and that SDRT will not be recovered from individual Shareholders.
-However, the ACD reserves the right to require individual Shareholders to pay SDRT whenever it considers that the circumstances have arisen which makes such imposition fair to all Shareholders or potential Shareholders.
+The current policy is that all SDRT costs (if applicable) will be paid out of the Scheme Property of the Company and charged to capital and that SDRT will not be recovered from individual Shareholders.
+However, the ACD reserves the right to require individual Shareholders to pay SDRT whenever it considers that the circumstances have arisen which make such imposition fair to all Shareholders or potential Shareholders.
 Deductions of any such costs from capital may erode or constrain capital growth.